 Known as content-based validity, this validation method is recommended in the AERA/APA/NCME Standards for Educational and Psychological Testing.

-- Can a state or college/university that requires Praxis I® for prospective teachers substitute a passing score on ParaPro?
+- Can a state or college/university that requires the Praxis® Core tests for prospective teachers substitute a passing score on ParaPro?

 No. The two tests measure different aspects of reading, writing and math content knowledge.
 The ParaPro Assessment specifically addresses the readiness of paraprofessionals to assist in content instruction.
-Praxis I® specifically addresses the content-readiness of prospective teachers of record.
-As such, the content on Praxis I is far more extensive.
+The Praxis® Core tests specifically address the content-readiness of prospective teachers of record.
+As such, the content on the Praxis Core tests is far more extensive.